Neurotech-Davis/EEG-Stress-Detection/README.md

 ## 1. Data Collection:

 The project involved placing 8 EEG electrodes on specific positions on the subject's head to read neural signals.
 The OpenBCI hardware and software were used to record the raw data.
+The collection involved participants performing a Stroop Test, a known stress-inducing psychological test.

 ## 2. Preprocessing: